Frozen (2010 film): Plot

-On the ground, the wolves have gathered below, waiting for Joe.
-After being attacked, he manages to scare them off using a ski pole and then slides down the mountain on Parker's snowboard, planning to return with help, but the wolves chase after him.
-Joe does not return by the next morning, so Parker attempts to reach the support pole herself.
-As she stands in the chair, the bolt fails and the lift falls to a few meters above the ground.
-Parker jumps from the chair, but the chair then falls and fractures her ankle.
+Now alone, Parker endures another night aboard the chair while awaiting help.
+Joe does not return by the next day, so Parker attempts to reach the support pole herself.
+As she stands in the chair, the securing bolt disconnects and the lift falls to a few meters above the ground, now held aloft by a single tether wire.
+Parker jumps from the chair, but unable to bear the load, the tether snaps and the chair falls, crashing onto Parker's ankle, though she has fallen safely to the ground.

 Parker begins to slide and crawl down the mountain.
-She encounters the wolves feasting on Joe's mutilated corpse and, too occupied with eating, they ignore Parker as she continues down, eventually reaching a road.
-While a car passes without noticing her, another eventually appears and the driver stops.
-He drives her to a local hospital, telling her that she will be okay.
-Parker closes her eyes as she misses Dan and remembers him telling her that she will survive.
+Halfway down, she encounters the wolves feasting on Joe's mutilated corpse.
+Too occupied with eating, they ignore Parker as she continues down, eventually reaching a road and attempting to flag down a passing car.
+While it fails to notice her, another soon appears and the driver stops, taking her to a local hospital, telling her that she will be okay.
+Parker closes her eyes, remembering Dan's words to her.